 March 11-14, 2021 / Philadelphia, PA

-Call for proposals for a roundtable session at the Northeast Modern Language Association (NeMLA) convention to be held in Philadelphia, PA, USA March 11 - 14, 2021
+Call for proposals for a roundtable session at the Northeast Modern Language Association (NeMLA) convention to be held in a hybrid/virtual platform from Philadelphia, PA March 11 - 14, 2021

 Reluctantly Remote or All in Online: COVID-19 Changed the Way I Teach for Good - Roundtable